KonstiDE/Bestagon/README.md

 ## Introduction
 The Bestagon plugin allows fast visualization for point intensities represented by different forms as rectangles or hexagons.
 More forms are coming soon...

-:construction: **Bestagon is currently unavailable do to restucturing** :construction:
+Enjoy 💙

 :construction: It is recommended to use the same version as the plugin is developed with: **QGIS 3.34.0** :construction: